build-server-protocol/build-server-protocol/docs/specification.md

 This document is the specification of the Build Server Protocol (BSP).

-Edits to this specification can be made via a pull request against this markdown document, see "edit" button at the top of this page on the website.
+Edits to this specification can be made via a pull request against this markdown document, see "edit" button at the bottom of this page on the website.

 ## Motivation